syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

   <figcaption>EasyApp Workflow execution; NGINX omitted from brevity</figcaption>
 </figure>

-Verify the Workflows running on the Platform cluster:
+Verify the Workflows running on the platform cluster:

 ```bash